 - Leave the mash for a few minutes until it has stopped steaming and is only slightly warm to the touch.

 - Mix the mash, sifted gluten free flour and egg together in a large bowl with a wooden spoon.

 - Once the ingredients are quite well combined, knead the dough well with your hands to ensure everything is combined - mix with your hands for 5 minutes until you are left with a smooth, malleable pasta dough.

 - Turn the dough out onto a lightly-floured wooden board and break it into 8 even-sized chunks.

 - Roll each chunk into a long sausage shape with your hands - each sausage should be about 1.5cm in thickness.

 - Chop each sausage into pieces, around 2cm each.

-- Now gentle roll each chunk into an oval-shaped ball.
+- Now, roll each chunk into an oval-shaped ball.
 You should have approximately 90-110 balls in total.

 - There you have it!
-Set them aside until you are ready to serve.
+Set them aside (or store in the fridge if waiting more than 30 minutes) until you are ready to cook.
 Add to gnocchi to a pan of salted boiling water and they will sink to the bottom.
-After a couple of minutes cooking, they will pop to the surface - allow to cook for an extra 2 minutes then scoop them out with a slotted spoon and you are ready to serve them up with a delicious pasta sauce of your choice.
-Below pictured is my sizzling chorizo sauce, why not give it a try!
+After a couple of minutes cooking, they will pop to the surface - allow to cook for an extra minute then scoop them out with a slotted spoon and you are ready to serve them up with a delicious pasta sauce of your choice.